satansdeer/satansdeer.github.com/src/pages/posts/quick-voronoi-example/index.md

 I propose to use Voronoi algorithm from [D3js](https://d3js.org/).

-D3js has a function `voronoi` that takes list of points (which will be centers of polygons) and then builds voronoi diagram by them.
+D3js has a function `voronoi` that takes list of points (which will be centers of polygons) and then builds Voronoi diagram by them.

 My idea is to feed it a list of centers of those square blocks and it will draw polygons, then you can smooth or blur the polygons.
 Whatever will work better, or even both.